-It’s not only the amount of vehicles on the road that increase the chances of being injured in an accident.
+It’s not only the number of vehicles on the road that increases the chances of being injured in an accident.
 There are many other contributing factors to motor vehicle accidents.
 Below I will address three major causes of auto accidents.

 Speeding is still one of the major causes of motor vehicle accidents.
 The main reason that speeding contributes to accidents is that driving at excessive speeds reduces the driver’s ability to react to other vehicles, road or weather conditions.
 Also, there is a correlation between speeding and the more serious injuries suffered in car crashes.
 Common sense suggests that the faster a car is going at the time of impact, the higher the probability that the vehicle’s occupants may sustain a more severe injury.